A Traveler’s Guide to Santa Cruz Whale Watching

 Monterey Tours

 Bird watchers will love this cruise because of the number of pelagic birds you’ll experience.
-Standard whale watching tours are readily available as well.
+Standard whale-watching tours are readily available as well.